-In reaching a decision on a disciplinary action under the administrative adjudication provisions of the Administrative Procedure Act (Government Code Section 11400 et seq.), the Board of Psychology shall comply with the "Uniform Standards Related to Substance Abuse and Disciplinary Guidelines," (December 2010) which are hereby incorporated by reference.
-The Disciplinary Guidelines apply to all disciplinary matters; the Uniform Standards are required mandatory consequences that apply to substance abusing applicants or licensees.
-Deviation from the Disciplinary Guidelines and orders, including the standard terms of probation is appropriate where the Board of Psychology in its sole discretion determines that the facts of the particular case warrant such a deviation; for example: the presence of mitigating factors; the age of the case; evidentiary problems.
-Neither the board nor an administrative law judge may impose any conditions or terms of probation that are less restrictive than the Uniform Standards Related to Substance Abuse.
+In reaching a decision on a disciplinary action under the administrative adjudication provisions of the Administrative Procedure Act (Government Code Section 11400 et seq.), the Board of Psychology shall consider and apply the "Uniform Standards Related to Substance Abuse and Disciplinary Guidelines," (February 2011) which are hereby incorporated by reference.
+The Disciplinary Guidelines apply to all disciplinary matters; the Uniform Standards describe the consequences that apply to a substance abusing licensee.